Audrain County Courthouse

-Audrain County Courthouse, also known as Audrain County Memorial Courthouse, is a historic courthouse located at Mexico, Audrain County, Missouri.
+Audrain County Courthouse, also known as Audrain County Memorial Courthouse, is a historic courthouse located in Mexico, Audrain County, Missouri.
 It was built in 1951, and is a three-story, cubic form, brick building with streamlined Classical Revival styling.
 The interior features a three-story rotunda that is lined with balconies and lit by a large art glass skylight.
 Located on the property are the contributing flagpole (1951), a miniature replica of the Statue of Liberty (1959), a memorial water fountain (c.
 1920s), and the headstone of a prominent early citizen (pre-1959).

 It was listed on the National Register of Historic Places in 2012.